- Best Time to Visit Maguri Beel Wetland

 - Pied Harrier

-Types of Safaris - Maguri Beel Wetland
+Types of Safaris at Maguri Beel Wetland

 Boat Safaris : Boats can be hired locally to traverse through the wetland.
 Birding can be done on foot around the lake as well, for grassland birds and other land birds.